Skelly0/Publicia/documentation/Publicia Documentation.md

 -   **`/toggle_debug`**: Shows the specific AI model used for each response and potentially other metadata.
 -   **Logs**: Check `bot_detailed.log` for detailed operational information, errors, and search process steps.
--   **`/list_files`**: Useful for verifying the contents and names of documents, images, and lorebooks currently indexed by the bot.
 -   **Admin Commands**: `/reload_docs`, `/regenerate_embeddings` are crucial for maintenance and applying configuration changes.

 ### Custom Temperature Settings